DRC

 The G-EthicalEval indicates that an EC should be made up of physicians, scientists, and representatives of other groups, such as nurses, lawyers, ethicists, and non-professionals, who are able to represent the cultural and moral values of the community and uphold the rights of the research participants.
 An EC must include both men and women.

 According to the G-EthicalEval, to ensure the EC is composed of members that have experience as well as new members with a fresh perspective, a certain number of EC members may be renewed periodically.
-In addition, to ensure the independence of ECs and to avoid any conflict of interest, any member of the committee having special interests, direct or indirect, in a research proposal must exclude him/herself from the evaluation of the proposal.
+In addition, to ensure the independence of ECs and to avoid any conflict of interest, any members of the committee having special interests, direct or indirect, in a research proposal must exclude themselves from the evaluation of the proposal.

 National Committee of Health Ethics